TommyDreyer/Active-Directory-Lab/README.md

 ![ss3](https://github.com/user-attachments/assets/170d80b0-ebec-434e-b86d-45a5f403178b)

-I created a user and a group for each OU
+I created a user and a group for each OU.

 I then added each user to their own respective groups.